AUTHORIZED USE

 For a list of clinically significant drug interactions, including contraindicated drugs, refer to Section 7, Table 1: Established and Other Potentially Significant Drug Interactions here.

-PAXLOVID (nirmatrelvir copackaged with ritonavir) is a strong inhibitor of CYP3A and may increase plasma concentrations of drugs that are primarily metabolized by CYP3A.
+PAXLOVID (nirmatrelvir copackaged with ritonavir) is a strong inhibitor of CYP3A, and an inhibitor of CYP2D6, P-gp, and OATP1B1.
+Coadministration of PAXLOVID with drugs that are primarily metabolized by CYP3A and CYP2D6 or are transported by P-gp or OATP1B1 may result in increased plasma concentrations of such drugs and increase the risk of adverse events.
 Coadministration of PAXLOVID with drugs highly dependent on CYP3A for clearance and for which elevated plasma concentrations are associated with serious and/or life-threatening events is contraindicated.
 Coadministration with other CYP3A substrates may require a dose adjustment or additional monitoring as shown in Table 1.

 Nirmatrelvir and ritonavir are CYP3A substrates; therefore, drugs that induce CYP3A may decrease nirmatrelvir and ritonavir plasma concentrations and reduce PAXLOVID therapeutic effect.